tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   </figcaption>
 </figure>

 Apple licensed certain GUI features to Microsoft for use in Windows 1.0, but sued them when features like overlapping windows appeared in Windows 2.0.
 The district court ruled in favour of Microsoft.
 Regardless, Windows 1.x and 2.x were slow, clumsy, and poorly received.
-Most users stuck with Microsoft's CLI environment, MS-DOS.
-With VGA-colour and mouse support, and lightning-fast performance thanks to low text-mode overhead, MS-DOS TUIs grew remarkably advanced.
+Most Microsoft users stuck with the CLI environment, MS-DOS.
+With VGA-colour, fonts, mouse support, and lightning-fast performance thanks to text-mode, MS-DOS TUIs grew to become remarkably advanced.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-dos-tui.png" />